RaphaelTeo/Telepathy-Q2/README.md

 Language: Python

 Environment Setup: A virtual environment was not used as no modules were installed.
-Only math was used to easily get the ceiling of calculations (7/2 ~= 4), but this could have been done manually as well.
+Only math was imported to easily get the ceiling of calculations (7/2 ~= 4), but this could have been done manually as well.

 ## Background and Assumptions